The everyday items you didn’t realise could be affecting your fertility

 Period underwear

-Period Undies are the new kid on the block and are loved by many, but the jury is out on these at the moment.
-The bad news is some brands of undies were tested and found to have high levels of PFAS and other chemicals.
+Period Undies are the new kid on the block and are loved by women, but the jury is out on these at the moment.
+The bad news is some brands of undies were tested and showed evidence of have high levels of PFAS and other chemicals.
 PFAS are often called ‘forever chemicals’ because they enter the environment and never leave.
 They also enter our bodies and stay for decades.
-These chemicals cause reproductive problems, birth defects and a rap sheet of other problems.
-Now, not all brands of period undies were tested and not all of the brands tested contained PFAS but there were other chemicals found that haven’t been widely studied so period undies are best avoided for now, especially if your TTC.
+Exposure to these chemicals cause reproductive problems, birth defects and a rap sheet of other problems.
+Now, not all brands of period undies were tested and not all of the brands tested contained PFAS but there were other chemicals found that haven’t been widely studied so period undies are best avoided for now, especially if you’re trying to get pregnant or support fertility.

 3. Sex Toys

 I don’t want to be unpopular, but your dildo might not be very fertility-friendly.
 It really depends on what it’s made from, which unfortunately in most cases, is really hard to know for sure.
-The market is flooded with cheap, single-use sex toys that can be not only dangerous but toxic.
+The market is flooded with cheap, single-use sex toys that can be not only dangerous, but have evidence that they’re toxic.

 Avoid cheap, novelty sex toys and opt for good quality silicone, hard metal, glass or wood.
 Avoid any porous material which is difficult to clean leaving you susceptible to STDs, bacterial or fungal infections.